 don’t view depression as a genuine health concern that we run into problems.”

 Feel Good Bingo helps seniors start the conversation about the signs and symptoms

 of depression in a comfortable, social environment.

 Instead of letters and numbers, each player's game card contains various icons depicting

 - Does your organization provide programming to older adults (and you are not located in Massachusetts)?
 Click here to register!

 Kit includes ready-to-go materials:

-- Complete access to the Feel Good Bingo Downloadable Resource Center
+- Access to the online Downloadable Resource Center